Learning Energy-Based Models With Adversarial Training: Binary AT Generative Model

 \subsubsection{Diverse $p_0$ Data.}

 As discussed in \cref{sec:mechanism}, a diverse $p_0$ dataset improve the PGD attack's ability to explore different local maxima of $D$.
-To validate this 2D intuition generalizes to high dimensions, we evaluate the CIFAR-10 image generation performance under different settings of $p_0$.
-It can be seen from \cref{fig:p0-ablation} that the best FID is obtained when $p_0$ is the 80 Million Tiny Images dataset~\cite{torralba200880}, the most diverse dataset among the three $p_0$ datasets.
+To validate this 2D intuition generalizes to high dimensions, we evaluate the image generation performances of models trained with different $p_0$ datasets. \cref{fig:p0-ablation} shows that the best FID is obtained when $p_0$ is the most diverse dataset among the considered $p_0$ datasets.
+(Note that we have used the same setting of the PGD attack and source images dataset to perform test-time generation in these three experiments.)

 We follow existing work on adversarial training and use a $p_0$ dataset that contains real data samples to train the model.
 Using a real dataset (as opposed to a noise distribution) helps the model achieve out-of-distribution adversarial robustness (\cref{sec:applications} OOD detection) and learn informative gradient for transforming real out-distribution samples (not just noise samples) into valid samples of $p_\textrm{data}$.
 The latter can be a useful feature in image translation applications (\cref{sec:applications}).
 The setting of $p_0$ in our experiments can be found in \cref{tab:compare}.